afigegoznaet/YAC_Commander/README.md

 * Disk / Mount points buttons
 * asynchronows file/dir movement progress dialog

+Known issues:
+* Dir doesn't refresh if some action is performed in the other tab

 # NEED VOLUNTEERS!
-TESTERS and DEVELOPERS
+TESTERS and DEVELOPERS and IDEAS